 “Coth’s balls, girl!
 You are not this ignorant.
 I’m telling you to stay with her until I return.
 She shouldn’t be alone.
 I’ll have your things moved.
 I’ll send away Esme and her other servants.
 It will be just you and her.”

 Kami laughed.
-“You have never understood I’m not jealous, and you’re a controlling bastard.
+“You have never understood I’m not jealous.
+But you’re a controlling bastard.
 I suppose most men are.
 I love Esme.
 I have loved her many times, in fact.”
-One eyebrow rose as Kami asked, “How have you not noticed how often Avestine and I have shared a bed with other women through the years?”

 Rook’s jaw tightened.